SoFi Stadium

-SoFi Stadium is one of two stadiums currently shared by a pair of NFL teams, the other being MetLife Stadium in East Rutherford, New Jersey, shared by the New York Giants and New York Jets.
-It is the first facility outside of the New York metropolitan area to host two NFL teams simultaneously; the other three since the 1970 AFL–NFL merger have been Shea Stadium, Giants Stadium and MetLife Stadium.
+SoFi Stadium is one of two stadiums currently shared by a pair of NFL teams, the other being MetLife Stadium shared by the New York Giants and New York Jets.
+It is the first stadium complex outside of the New York metropolitan area to host two NFL teams concurrently.
+The stadium lies within the Hollywood Park complex, a mixed-use neighborhood on the site of the former racetrack.
+Hollywood Park Casino re-opened in a new building on the property in October 2016, becoming the development's first establishment to open.